zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab1k8s.md

 ---
-title: "GitLab System Admin - Hands-On Lab: Exploring the Admin Dashboard"
+title: "GitLab System Admin - Hands-On Lab: Exploring the Kubernetes Admin Dashboard"
-description: "This Hands-On Guide demonstrates how to troubleshoot and fix CI/CD pipelines"
+description: "This Hands-On Guide demonstrates the admin dashboard of the Kubernetes GitLab installation."
 ---

 ## Objectives